 Although the federal Fair Labor Standards Act (FLSA) and the laws of some states allow employers to pay tipped employees a lower minimum wage, Minnesota law does not.
 In Minnesota, tipped employees are entitled to the full minimum wage for every hour worked.

 (For more information, see Nolo’s article Tips, Tip Pooling, and Tip Credits.)

 In Minnesota, eligible employees must receive overtime if they work more than 48 hours in a week.
 However, under federal law, employees may be entitled to overtime if they work more than 40 hours in a week.
-Not every type of job is eligible for overtime, however.
+Not every type of job is eligible for overtime.
 To learn more, see Nolo’s article Overtime Pay: Your Rights as an Employee and contact the Minnesota Department of Labor and Industry.